Update: December

 of ACP countries June 25, 2005.

-Additional activities are a 5
+Additional activities were a 5

 EUEI upstream dialogue’ (e.g. policy, capacity building and partnership